conceptcartography/conceptcartography/docs/concepts/diversity-free-riding.md

 ## 📚 References

 - Fehr, Carla.
 2011.
 “What Is in It for Me?
 The Benefits of Diversity in Scientific Communities.”
-In Feminist Epistemology and Philosophy of Science: Power in Knowledge, edited by Heidi Grasswick.
+In _Feminist Epistemology and Philosophy of Science: Power in Knowledge_, edited by Heidi Grasswick.
 Springer.
 DOI:10.1007/978-1-4020-6835-5

 ---